johnridesabike/acutis/docs/development.md

 You can test your changes with `yarn test` or `yarn test:watch` for watch mode.
 This tests the generated JavaScript files.

-The compiler's only dependency is the ReScript standard library.
-Since it's a relatively heavy dependency, and we're only using a few modules from it, the final distributed source code is bundled.
-Run `yarn bundle` to create the bundles.

 ## Syntax design

 I designed Acutis' syntax to build on the work of existing conventions in